ckan/ckan/doc/api.rst

 1. Log-in to the particular CKAN website: /user/login

-2. The user page has a link to the API Key: /user/apikey
+2. The user page shows the API Key: /user/me

 The key should be passed in the API request header: